 1. The applicant must first obtain the twelve (12) hours of weapons proficiency training as required by the new law.
 (Check with local sporting goods stores, gun shops, clubs, or colleges.)
 Our office may also be able to assist you with information of locations offering the training.
 NOT OFFERED BY THE LAKE COUNTY SHERIFF'S OFFICE.

 2. Insure the instructors offering the weapons training have a certificate of training from the National Rifle Association or the Ohio Police Officer Training Academy and are certified as instructors to teach firearms training.
 Ask to see their credentials and certification.

 3. Upon successful completion of the training and receipt of a firearm's training certificate from the training entity, the applicant must obtain a "CCW APPLICATION FORM" and the "OHIO CONCEALED CARRY LAW PAMPHLET" as prepared by the Ohio Attorney General's Office.
 The forms should be made available to you where you obtained your weapons training or on line at www.ag.state.oh.us.
 The application forms will also be available in the lobby of the Lake County Sheriff's Office, 104 East Erie Street, Painesville, Ohio 44077, at any time of day or night.

-4. The Lake County Sheriff's Office will process applications at the Commissioners Vehicle Maintenance Garage at 4485 North Ridge Road, North Perry, Ohio 44081.
-Entrance Is In The Rear Of The Building, On The West (Left) Side Of The Building.
+4. The Lake County Sheriff's Office will process applications at the CCW Office located at 2025 Blase-Nemeth Road in Painesville Township.
 DO NOT come to the main jail at 104 East Erie Street because they cannot be processed there.

-1. Completed Renewal Applications, can be picked up in lobby of office. or down loaded off Attorney General
+- Completed Renewal Applications, can be picked up in lobby of office. or down loaded off Attorney General web-site

 Questions regarding CCW applications and renewals: